 What Is The Best Thing To Do With An Inherited IRA?

 An Individual Retirement Account (IRA) inheritance might seem like a financial windfall, but inheritors must understand its nuances – including tax implications and strategic considerations – prior to accepting it as their inheritance.
-Determining an appropriate path forward depends heavily upon each inheritor’s unique circumstances including current finances, tax bracket, and long-term objectives.
+Determining an appropriate path forward depends heavily upon each inheritor’s unique circumstances including current finances, tax bracket, and long-term goals.

 Understanding an Inherited IRA

 An Individual Retirement Account, or IRA, allows individuals to save for retirement tax advantageously.
 When account owners pass away, their inherited IRA may pass to one or more beneficiaries; such individuals could include spouses, non-spouse individuals such as children or grandchildren, trusts, or charities.

 Rules surrounding inherited IRAs can be complex and vary based on both their type (Traditional, Roth, SEP or SIMPLE), and who the beneficiary is related to in terms of family relations.
 Furthermore, passage of the Setting Every Community Up for Retirement Enhancement Act in 2019 (1) significantly altered these regulations for non-spouse beneficiaries inheriting these accounts.

 One simple solution for surviving spouses who inherit an IRA is treating it like your own by either designating yourself as the account holder or rolling over its funds into their own IRA or qualified employer plan.
 This gives more flexibility, since RMDs (required minimum distributions, 2) won’t need to be met until reaching age 72 with Traditional IRAs.